DealMakerTech/api/v1/clients/javascript/docs/IncentivePlanApi.md

 Updates incentive plan by deal id

-Updates an incentive plan for the given deal id with respectve tiers.
+Updates an incentive plan for the given deal id with respective tiers.

 ### Example